 Paper towels: Swap regular hand towels for single-use disposable paper hand towels.

-Disposable tableware: While not as eco-friendly, 2020 is the exception to our rule to avoid single-use tableware—stock up on paper plates, cups, napkins, and serveware.
+Disposable tableware: Stock up on paper plates, cups, napkins, and serveware.

 Make it easy for guests to social distance